A4HM/digital_lab/README.md

 # Part 2: search
 The search function that is used can be found inside the Lab model file (app/models/lab.rb).
 The function simply loops through  all three lab tables recursively and executes an sql search method with the qeury, then restructure the results into an ordered hashmap.
+It has an O(n^3) time complexity.

 # Part 3: 3D